This page covers the villages of Guillemont as well as Ginchy, Lesboeufs, Combles. It also covers Trones Wood

 This is a memorial to Major Cedric Charles Dickens, who served in the 13th London (Kensingtons) Regiment, and who was killed near here on the 9th of September 1916.
 He was the grandson of the author Charles Dickens.
 The cross that can be seen on this site today is not the original, and in fact neither is this the location where the cross was originally positioned.
 It was originally located around 100 yards away from the present spot.
 On the back of the present cross a small brass plaque explains this is a recent replacement, reading: –

 “After 80 years the original cross that stood on this site was irreparably damaged by the elements.
 This replacement, funded by the Dickens family, was unveiled on Remembrance Sunday November 14th 2004 ensuring our Ceddy’s memory lives on.
 The original is now in Ginchy church”.
+In recent years, a concrete nbecnh and an information board have been welcome additions, and this is a lovely, peaceful spot today.

 The ‘Kensingtons’ History of the Great War contains a picture of the First battalion officers, including the (then) Captain C.C.
 Dickens, who looks very young.
 It also describes the action in which he died in some detail.
 An attack took place, at 4.45 p.m. on the 9th of September, with the Kensingtons in support.
 Major Dickens led ‘A’ Company forward, and into the German trenches.
 They were trying to link up with the 16th Division to their left, but the Germans still held some of their trench and were bombing them.
 Major Dickens was killed, presumably very near the spot where the cross now stands.
 ‘A’ Company of the ‘Kensingtons’ suffered badly that day; during the advance across No Mans Land, one platoon was wiped out by one large shell.
 The Kensingtons withdrew in the morning of the 10th of September.
 Like so many others, Cedric Dickens has no known grave, and is commemorated on the Thiepval Memorial.